Hi! Thanks for being an educated consumer looking for a quality massage therapist.

 I used to be a classic Type A person.
 Super stressed.
 Always working and volunteering and constantly in motion, but with a lot of spinning my wheels.
 After 17 years of experience providing massage and even longer receiving massage, I’m way more chill.

 I am more calm.
 And calm doesn’t have to mean still, or boring, or unproductive.
-In fact, I am much more productive, patient, and of better service to my clients, colleagues and loved ones.
+In fact, I am much more productive, patient, and of better service to my clients, colleagues and loved ones when I get regular massage therapy.

 Calm doesn’t have to be about zen gardens or chime-y music.
 Calm is a feeling you can access to help you be composed, collected, and capable.